The Private Wealth & Private Client Review: France

 5 C-318/07 Hein Persche, 27 January 2009.

 6 In November 2013, the United States and France signed a bilateral agreement requiring French banks to report to the French government information about their US account holders.
-The government of France will forward that information to the Internal Revenue Service and in return the Internal Revenue Service will provide similar information to France about French account holders at US financial institutions.
+The government of France will forward that information to the US Internal Revenue Service and in return the Internal Revenue Service will provide similar information to France about French account holders at US financial institutions.